 - First-mile traceability that assigns unique Raw Material IDs at port discharge before processing begins

-- Integrated verification system that combines vessel records with discharge volumes and certifications
+- Integrated verification combining vessel records with discharge volumes and certifications

 - GDST-compatible data exchange built on GS1-EPCIS standards for seamless supply chain integration